Uniformization of semistable bundles on elliptic curves: Introduction

 where the 2-arrows ``$\Rightarrow$" in the diagram are the transitivity natural isomorphisms between parabolic restrictions. \end{eg}

 \begin{rmk} The theorem is compatible with Springer theory in the sense that there is a commutative diagram:

-where $W_J$ be the Weyl group of $G_J$ (which equals the centralizer/stabilizer of $J$ in the affine Weyl group $W_{\aff}:= W \ltimes X_*(T)$); $\Perv(X)$ denote the category of perverse sheaves on $X$; the first and second limit is taken inside \text{Cat$_{Ab}$} the category of abelian categories, and the last limit is taken inside dg-$\text{Cat}$ the category of dg categories.
-Note the first isomorphism follows from the Coxeter presentation of $W_\aff$, hence Theorem~\ref{intro:lim} can be thought of as a Coxeter presentation of character sheaves.
+where $W_J$ is the Weyl group of $G_J$ (which equals the centralizer/stabilizer of $J$ in the affine Weyl group $W_{\aff}:= W \ltimes X_*(T)$); $A\modu^\heartsuit$ is the abelian category of $A$-modules. $\Perv(X)$ denotes the category of perverse sheaves on $X$; the first and second limit is taken inside $\Cat$ the category of categories, and the last limit is taken inside $\Cat_\oo$ the category of $\oo$-categories.
+Note that the first isomorphism follows from the Coxeter presentation of $W_\aff$, hence Theorem~\ref{intro:lim} can be thought of as a Coxeter presentation of character sheaves.
+One can also upgrade the first line to an $\oo$-categorical statement, see \cite{Li2} for details.

 We also define more general descent diagrams for general reductive groups.
-See Section~ \ref{outlineofstrategies} below for more details. \end{rmk}
+See Section~ \ref{descentcategory} below for more details. \end{rmk}